jehugaleahsa/ChangeDetector/README.md

 The `EntityChange` class gives a summary of what changed on the entity.
 It has the following members:
 * Entity - The object that was being tracked
 * State - Says whether the object is Unmodified, Modified, Added, Removed or Detached.
-* FieldChanges - The individual properties that were changed.
+* PropertyChanges - The individual properties that were changed.
-* GetChange - Gets the `IFieldChange` for a property, or `null` if the property isn't changed or tracked.
+* GetChange - Gets the `IPropertyChange` for a property, or `null` if the property isn't changed or tracked.
 * HasChange - Determines whether there was a change for a property.
 * As<TDerived> - Makes it easier to detect changes on sub-classes (see below)